roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_recv.rst

 BUGS
 ====

-Please report any bugs found via GitHub issues (https://github.com/roc-project/roc/).
+Please report any bugs found via GitHub (https://github.com/roc-project/roc/).

 AUTHORS
 =======

-See the AUTHORS file for a list of maintainers and contributors.
+See `authors <https://roc-project.github.io/roc/docs/about_project/authors.html>`_ page on the website for a list of maintainers and contributors.